sgpinkus/JsonSchema/README.md

   * Simple design.
 In particular, the separation of code concerned with loading JSON, and JSON Reference, and code concerned with validation.
   * Simple interface for validation - doesn't expose the user to more than a couple of classes for the main use case -- validation.
+  * Full support for `$refs`.
-  * Support for `$refs`, and the `id` keyword, following [this amendment](https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that) to the unimplementable spec.
+  * Support for `id` keyword, following [this amendment](https://github.com/json-schema/json-schema/wiki/The-%22id%22-conundrum#how-to-fix-that) to the ambiguous spec.
+Basically:
+    - `id` at root identifies the document.
+It may be absolute or relative.
+If it is relative how it is resolved to an absolute URI is undefined.
+    - `id` at non root identifies the given object in a document.
+Document `$refs` can ref it.
+It must be a non empty fragment URI, and unique within the document.
+Just like a HTML anchor.
+    - `id` does NOT establish a new base URI for relative URI resolution.
   * Easily extensible with custom constraints.
   * Draft 4 compatible only.
   * No explicit support for the hypermedia validation / semantic validation (the 3rd part of the v4 spec).